fishpeopleapps/fishpeopleapps/README.md

 - 👋 Hi, I’m Kimmy Brewer @fishpeopleapps
-- 👀 I’m interested in iOS Development, and programming in general :)
+- 👀 I’m interested in iOS Development, Web Development, and programming in general :)
-- 🌱 I’m currently learning SwiftUI, Python, Azure - then: C#, Unity, SQL
+- 🌱 I’m currently learning SwiftUI, PHP, Javascript, C# - then: mySQL, Unity
 - 🖌️ My first iOS App is on the AppStore (March 2023).
 It's called "DrawWhat?"
-- 💞️ I’m graduating with my Bachelor of Science Degree in Computer Science in October!
+- 💞️ I graduated with my Bachelor of Science Degree in Computer Science in October!
 - 📫 How to reach me kimberlymotyka27@gmail.com

 <!---